Pavanm25/PowerBI-CapStone-Project-Global-Store-Sales-Data-/README.md

-For the PoerBI CapStone both the datasets must be downloaded.
+For the PowerBI CapStone project both the datasets must be downloaded.